“Meditate at least 20 minutes a day, unless you don’t have time. If you don't have time, then meditate 40 minutes a day.”

 And then your mind might start racing again.
 When you notice, don’t get upset.
 You noticed, and that’s a good thing!
 It’s an opportunity to return to the breath and get respite for just a few more seconds, or a few minutes.

-This is a historic time.
-We will always remember when we were forced to be fully present with ourselves and each other.
+We will always remember this time, when we were forced to be fully present with ourselves and each other.
 Home schooling, bed time, tantrums — they’re all part of life.
 A little mindfulness can go a long way in making things feel more tolerable and finding the goodness in a difficult situation.